 In honor of Minority Health Month, across the State of Ohio, the City of Cleveland Office of Minority Health and the NEOMED-CSU Partnership for Urban Health presented a leadership forum in CSU's Historic Fenn Tower.
 Leaders from around the region came together to discuss health equity, leadership, policy and planning with national health equity experts.

 Every equity effort needs a champion.
 Leadership is a prerequisite to advancing equity in neighborhoods, nonprofit organizations, corporations, government, faith based communities, educational, health and other public systems.

 The symposium focused on the importance of leadership and the competencies necessary to develop and lead equity efforts across sectors: healthcare, government, faith and grassroots institutions, public health, arts, philanthropy, economic and community development.
-The symposium assists in advancing and assessing equity efforts in organizations and communities together.
+The symposium assisted in advancing and assessing equity efforts in organizations and communities together.

 Communities of color are impacted by chronic health conditions, like diabetes, heart disease and stroke at higher rates than the general population.
 Communities of color also experience higher rates of infant mortality and community violence.
-This symposium calls together arts, government, health, non-profit, corporate, philanthropic, education and faith-based leaders to discuss the topic of health equity, current efforts toward achieving it and collaborative work to advance and promote equitable practices in the Greater Cleveland area.
+This symposium called together arts, government, health, non-profit, corporate, philanthropic, education and faith-based leaders to discuss the topic of health equity, efforts toward achieving it and collaborative work to advance and promote equitable practices in the Greater Cleveland area.

 1. To continue the dialogue regarding the intersections of equity, leadership, policy and planning.

 2. To describe the return on investment: What will equitable outcomes achieve and for whom, e.g. affected groups, community, systems, region, nation?

 3. To propose ways in which equitable practices are assured and assessed.

 Brian Smedley, PhD

 National Collaborative for Health Equity